 Parents need childcare in order to work.
-South Side Learning & Development Center (SSLDC) and Boys & Girls Club operate early learning (birth to age 6) and school-aged programs (6 to 18) to nurture young minds while supporting parents and employers.
+South Side Early Learning (SSEL) and the South Side Boys & Girls Club (BGC) operate early learning (birth to age 6) and school-aged programs (6 to 18) to nurture young minds while supporting parents and employers.

 Food & Community Building